 You start by following the River Arun passing Littlehampton marina before a short stretch along the coast with views of Littlehampton beaches.
 The route then heads through Ferring and Worthing with most of the path along the coast with the traffic free run along the prom from Worthing to Shoreham particularly lovely.
 There are train stations at either end of the route making it easily accessible.
 View Full Details>>

 The ride starts by the Cutty Sark on the Thames in Greenwich and heads south along the Ravensbourne and Pool Rivers to New Beckenham.
 From there you continue south to Elmers End where you will pass through the lovely South Norwood Country Park.
-The route continues through the pretty Addington golf course and on to Addington Hill along the London Loop.
+The park includes a pretty lake with lots of wildlife to look out for.
+The route then continues through the pretty Addington golf course and on to Addington Hill along the London Loop.

-From Redhill you continue to Crawley, passing Horley before an interesting traffic free section through Gatwick Airport take you to Crawley.
+From Redhill you continue to Crawley, passing Horley before an interesting traffic free section through Gatwick Airport takes you to Crawley.